Intensive-School-Virology-Unipv/school_aws_vm/README.md

 You can use that URL in your browser.
 The notebook will open where the code and data from the virtual laboratories has been saved.

+:warning: **all data and code are located in /opt/shared/DATA**: this might be different from the code we have used on Amazon Cloud.
+Keep this in mind when executing the notebook code, and change file path where needed.

 ### Using Rstudio

 In order to use RStudio server, you should run the *rstudio* container with the command below.